asam-ev/.github/profile/CONTRIBUTING.md

 ## How is it structured in ASAM?

 ASAM recognizes several hosting modes:
-- The product is developed within an ASAM project group and released through the ASAM marketplace.
+- The product is developed within an ASAM project group and released under the ASAM GitHub organization.

     The declaration document specifies that: